 - have at least one vendor meeting per year

-- A copy of these rules must be made available to ARD and all the vendors at the market.
+- A copy of these rules must be made available to AF and all the vendors at the market.

 - adhere to the administrative requirements of the program

 - As an approved farmers' market, it receives the following benefits:

 - All markets follow the same guidelines that set minimum standards thereby strengthening the markets across the province.

 - Approved farmers’ markets are recognized as such in Part 3 of the Alberta Public Health Act Food Regulation

 - Only Alberta approved farmers’ markets can use the official mark - Sunnygirl - in their advertising and promotion and can make arrangements to use the Sunnygirl logo on highway signage.